SH.22.02

 Research partners

-The project will include research partners from Twenty10 and LGBTQ+ Health Australia, as well as an advisory committee comprising representatives from ACON and Queer Muslims alongside representatives from service providers and managers in relevant sectors across Australia.
+The project included research partners from Twenty10 and LGBTQ+ Health Australia, as well as an advisory committee comprising representatives from ACON and Queer Muslims alongside representatives from service providers and managers in relevant sectors across Australia.

 Budget